appressoas/ievv_opensource/ievv_opensource/ievv_logging/README.md

         number_of_users_anonymized=4
     )

+### With saving information about errors that occur
 If you also want to handle errors that happens, and get info logged about them, you can do the following:

     import traceback